stevenMouret/web-accessibility-guidelines/_doc/techniques/accessible-icons.md

 ###### 1.2.2.2

 Another very frequent example.
-The phone icon provides information.
-If you hide this icon, you do not know that it is a phone number and not a fax number.
+The phone icon conveys information.
+If you hide this icon, you do not know if it is a phone number or a fax number.
 It is therefore important to return this information to the user.
-In our case we will add the information related to the phone but also to the opening of the call manager because there is in the href the element tel:.
+In our case, we will add the information related to the phone but also to the opening of the call manager because there is the element tel: in the `href` attribute.

-* With `aria-hidden` attribute, the icon will not be read by the technical assistance.
+* With `aria-hidden` attribute, the icon will not be read by the technical assistance;
-* When CSS is disabled the icon is invisible, this information (Phone) will be added in the `title` and `aria-label` attributes of the link.
+* When CSS is disabled, the icon is invisible, and this information (phone) is added in the `title` and `aria-label` attributes of the link;
-* `aria-label` attribute override the content text and the `title` attribute in the assistive technologies.
-This is why it includes all the information of the link.
+* The `aria-label` attribute overrides the content text, and the `title` attribute in the assistive technologies.
+This is why it includes all the information of the link;
-* `title` is a visual information, a JS script is added to display the `title` on hover and focus.
+* The `title` is a visual information, a JS script is added to display the `title` on hover and focus;
-* As the link opens in the call manager, give us this additional information with the `title` and `aria-label` attribute of the link.
+* As the link opens the call manager, it provides this additional information with the `title` and `aria-label` attribute of the link.

 <a href="tel:01708X4596" class="new-window-off" title="Phone 01 70 8X 45 96 opening of the call manager" aria-label="Phone 01 70 8X 45 96 opening of the call manager">
     <span class="fas fa-mobile" aria-hidden="true"></span>